 Issue twenty-seven of HAL JORDAN AND THE GREEN LANTERN CORPS brings us part-2 of “Fall of the Gods,” and boy-oh-boy does it not disappoint.
-I had said back in my review for issue twenty-six how I had been “bit wishy-washy” on this title for a while now, but let me tell you, after these first two issues of the new arc, I’m game for the long haul.
+I had said back in my review for issue twenty-six how I had been a “bit wishy-washy” on this title for a while now, but let me tell you, after these first two issues of the new arc, I’m game for the long haul.
 Robert Venditti (writer) and Rafa Sandoval (artist) have brought back the grand and spectacular feel to the book that I associate with any story involving Hal, and the Green Lantern Corps (see what I did there?)

-Now, a concern that I had raised was that these “ancient hunters” — which Orion called “golems” — would turn out to be simple one-and-dones, nothing more than plot pushers.
+Now, a concern that I had raised was that these “ancient hunters” (which Orion called “golems”) would turn out to be simple one-and-dones, nothing more than plot pushers.
 This issue gave me some hope, like Saint Walker does to everything he touches, that they wouldn’t be simply that.
 Though my hope came at the expense of the “Greatest Lantern of them All,” Hal Jordan, as we saw what one is capable of going head-to-head with him.

 Sure, we know from issue twenty-six that an entire star system had been obliterated from one of these “golems,” but we saw in this issue that was most likely the result of their “Omega Weapon” tech.
 For me, I needed to see if its power was as OP — “over powered” — due to a plot point, or if they would truly be some of the most powerful foes the Corps (or any other) has gone up against.
 My expectation was met, as it had thrown Hal around like a rag doll, though, it seems like it being a true “lethal threat” relies heavily on the “Omega Weapon,” which is a much more powerful version of Darkseid’s Omega Beams.

 Whenever a villain who’s on the level of OP-ness has a catch, it makes for a good story.
-Hence my hope, because villains who are one-and-dones tend to be so powerful that it takes something even more massive and ultimately as a result of an event to take them down, which in end result means they’re never seen again (unless another massive event is going on.)
+Hence my hope, because villains who are one-and-dones tend to be so powerful that it takes something even more massive and ultimately as a result of an event to take them down, which in end result means they’re never seen again (unless another massive event is going on).
 It might just be me, but seeing that silver lining really energized me for this and is keeping me eager going forward.

-A standout in this issue was Rafa’s art.
-I’m now getting to the point where I only want him drawing every issue of HAL JORDAN AND THE GREEN LANTERN CORPS (no offense Ethan Van Sciver.)
+A standout in this issue was Sandoval’s art.
+I’m now getting to the point where I only want him drawing every issue of HAL JORDAN AND THE GREEN LANTERN CORPS (no offense Ethan Van Sciver).
 He’s really honed in the characters, and whereas some artist’s art in books in the cherry on top of the cake, he’s becoming equal billing for me.
 There’s a great complementariness between Venditti’s writing and his art, unlike some creative teams.

 I was a bit worried how “Fall of the Gods” would hold up against DARK NIGHTS: METAL, but no more.
 It was a nice surprise to see that the two tie-in to one another, and if only by a certain alloy.